bryanfernandoz/Web-Mining/README.md

 # Web-Mining
-This Repository contains the List of Practicals Performed in the 2nd Semester of MSc.
+This Repository contains the Pyhton(jypter Notebook) files of the Practicals Performed in the 2nd Semester of MSc.
 Computer Science under the Course "Web Mining"